MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/05-ocr.md

 # Use Analyze image function to read text in image
 print('Reading text in {}\n'.format(image_file))

-# Specify features to be retrieved
 analysis_options = sdk.ImageAnalysisOptions()

 features = analysis_options.features = (
-    # Specify Text for the features to be retrieved
+    # Specify the features to be retrieved

 )